pippim/pippim.github.io/programs/mserve.md

 These are the options in the ***Tools*** Dropdown Menu:

 - ***Enable TV Commercial Buttons*** - this option is documented above.
-- ***Make LRC For Checked Songs*** - will create an LRC (`.lrc` - synchronized lyrics) file for ever checked song in the *Music Location Tree*.
-This only applies to songs that have a lyrics score web scraped and where you have clicked on 80% of the lines to synchronize them.
 - ***Big Number Calculator*** - is a calculator that accept Kilobytes, Megabytes and Gigabytes as Units of Measure.
 This is helpful so you don't have to enter or view numbers over 1,000.
 You can easily deal with numbers past Terabytes and Petabytes.
+- ***Make LRC For Checked Songs*** - will create an LRC (`.lrc` - synchronized lyrics) file for every checked song in the *Music Location Tree*.
+This only applies to songs that have a lyrics score web scraped and where you have clicked on 80% of the lines to synchronize them.
+- ***Copy Checked To New Location*** - will copy both the LRC (`.lrc` - synchronized lyrics) file AND every checked song in the *Music Location Tree*.
+If there is no LRC file, the original music file is still copied.
+The new location must be empty.
+For locations already containing music the synchronize location function must be used instead.
+That ensures the correct direction for copying files.
+To update LRC files in locations already containing music, use *Open Location and Play*, then use the *Make LRC For Checked Songs* option.
 - ***Debug Information*** - displays internal **mserve** information which is useful to software developers.